-- Explore the role of marketing within an organization's overall business strategy and create a marketing plan aligned with its objectives. - Assess the components of the marketing mix (product, price, promotion, and place) and develop strategies tailored to each element. - Focus on customer relationship management to craft strategies that deliver value and - Investigate psychological, social, and cultural factors affecting consumer behavior and use these insights to shape marketing strategies. - Carry out market research, analyze the collected data, and interpret findings to support well-informed marketing decisions.
+- Explore the role of marketing within an organization's overall business strategy and create a marketing plan aligned with its objectives. - Assess the components of the marketing mix (product, price, promotion, and place) and develop strategies tailored to each element. - Focus on customer relationship management to craft strategies that deliver value and build long-term customer loyalty. - Investigate psychological, social, and cultural factors affecting consumer behavior and use these insights to shape marketing strategies. - Carry out market research, analyze the collected data, and interpret findings to support well-informed marketing decisions.